Part of: Time Tools HubVisit Hub

 What is GMT?
 (Greenwich Mean Time)

 Greenwich Mean Time (GMT) has a rich history rooted in naval navigation and astronomy.
 It is defined as the yearly average (or "mean") of the time each day when the Sun crosses the Prime Meridian at the Royal Observatory in Greenwich, London.
+Read our GMT Complete Guide for an extended history.

 For over a century, GMT served as the world's absolute time standard.
 Every country calculated their local time as being a certain number of hours ahead of or behind GMT.
 Because it is tied to the physical rotation of the Earth relative to the Sun, GMT is an astronomical time scale.